computerphilosopher/theravada-markdown/README.md

 ## 📂 Licensing & Usage

-All texts included are either public domain, released for free distribution, or explicitly authorized for non-commercial use.
+This repository does **not** contain original content created by the maintainer.
+All texts are sourced from publicly available Dhamma publications, many of which are distributed freely under non-commercial or public domain terms.

-Always check the individual file headers for author acknowledgments and re-use notes.
+Please refer to the **individual file headers** for specific licensing terms, author credits, and reuse conditions.

-> _May this archive assist all beings in realizing wisdom, freedom, and peace._ 🙏
+If you are a copyright holder and have any concerns, please contact the maintainer.
+No commercial use is intended.
+This archive exists solely for Dhamma study and machine-learning support.

+> _May all uses of this material honor the intent of its original authors and benefit all beings._